chongjiugao/SQL-learning/SQL Joins.md

 https://www.w3schools.com/sql/sql_union.asp
 - UNION: will only selects unique values
 - UNION ALL: will keep duplicates
+- the data types of both columns must be the same, but the column names can be different
 ```sql
 SELECT City, Country FROM Customers
 WHERE Country='Germany'